 In 1945, several Douglas DC-3s and Douglas C-47s were phased into the Turkish Airlines fleet.

-In 1947, Turkish Airlines commenced international services with the inauguration of Ankara–Istanbul–Athens flights, utilizing Douglas DC-3s and C-47s to expand its network.
+In 1947, Turkish Airlines commenced international services with the inauguration of Ankara–Istanbul–Athens flights, utilizing the DC-3s and C-47s to expand its network.

-In 1956, the Turkish government reorganized the airline under the name Türk Hava Yolları A.O., capitalized at TRY 60 million.
-Turkish Airlines also joined the International Air Transport Association (IATA) shortly thereafter.
+In 1956, the Turkish government reorganized the airline under the name Türk Hava Yolları A.O. and was capitalized at TRY 60 million.
+The airline also joined the International Air Transport Association (IATA) shortly thereafter.

 In 1967, Turkish Airlines began operating its first jet, a McDonnell Douglas DC-9.